1 killed, 3 others injured in Santa Clarita multi-car crash

 SANTA CLARITA, Calif.
-(KABC) --One person died and three others suffered injuries after two vehicles and a Santa Clarita city bus crashed at an intersection Saturday night.
+(KABC) --A woman died and three others suffered injuries after two vehicles and a Santa Clarita city bus crashed at an intersection Saturday night.

 The crash happened around 5:30 p.m. at the intersection of Golden Valley Road and Sierra Highway.
 Authorities said a truck towing a trailer rear-ended a sedan and that vehicle was pushed into a city bus.